The Heretics (2017 film): Distribution and release

 The Heretics premiered at the 11th edition of the Canadian Film Festival in Toronto, on 22 March 2017.
 Jason Anderson of the Toronto Star called it "a standout" among the new features.
 The eight-picture deal with Breakthrough had solidified Black Fawn's reputation, and their films were universally welcomed at horror film festivals.
 The Heretics was also screened at the 2017 Berlin International Film Festival.

-Toronto-based distributor A71 obtained the Canadian rights to the film, which was released at 15 Landmark Cinemas theatres across the country on 1 November 2017 as a special event screening, followed by a week-long national release beginning 3 November.
+Toronto-based distributor A71 obtained the Canadian rights to the film, which was released on 1 November 2017 as a special event screening at 15 Landmark Cinemas theaters across the country, followed by a week-long national release beginning 3 November.
 Breakthrough Entertainment distributed the film internationally.
 A71 partnered with Black Fawn to release the film on DVD and Blu-ray in early 2018.

 Reception

+On the review aggregator website Rotten Tomatoes, 83% of 6 critics' reviews are positive.
+However, the film received 25% approval from the audience.

 In a review, critic Ricky Church praised the acting and felt that the direction and special effects made the best use of the film's modest budget.
 The website CultureCrypt in a review stated: "Overall, The Heretics is a satisfying, if ultimately adequate, horror movie featuring cults, crazies, and a cabin in the woods.
 Even though it isn't a standout in Black Fawn and Chad Archibald's complete catalog, it isn't a weak film on its own merit".
-Critic Andrew Mack called The Heretics Archibald's "...best work to date.
-With a familiar narrative he still manages a couple surprises to keep it interesting.
+Critic Andrew Mack called The Heretics Archibald's "...best work to date."
+With a familiar narrative, he still manages a couple of surprises to keep it interesting.
 His cast contains a reliable stalwart and lets us know that there are a couple of femme fatales emerging on the horizon."
 In a review, critic Josh Hancock called The Heretics a "stylish, well-made horror film" that told a "captivating story" with good performances from the cast.

 In a review on Horror Fuel website, the critic Dan XIII praised Kiri's performance, writing: "Kiri makes for a great lead who can go from vulnerable victim, to strong survivor, to off-kilter possessed with equal skill and aplomb, and make no mistake...this film is her showcase."
 Critic Luke Rodriguez felt that the film would have benefited from additional takes of key scenes to provide more even performances.
 Nevertheless, he declared that: "The Heretics is a modern marvel of independent genre cinema.
 When you consider the confines that Chad Archibald and team had to work within to make this happen, and the final product that they delivered, it's hard to fathom how the hell it's even possible."